God invites us to love Him with the gift of tears

 Worry steals our peace, but God invites us to trust Him with our worries.
 We can trust Him and not worry because He cares for us, He cares for our loved ones, He cares for our finances and work, and He cares for our future.
 God offers us this equation as a cure for worry: Prayer + Praise = Peace.
 The antidote to worry is worship!

-Tears of Perseverance:
+Tears of CHANGE:

 Persevering Under Pressure